ATaylorAerospace/MCP-Agent-Accelerator/README.md

 - **New Connectors:** Help us integrate with more tools.
 - **Orchestration Patterns:** Share your workflow ideas.
 - **Examples & Docs:** Improve the developer experience.
-- **Performance Tuning:** Make the framework faster and more efficient.
+- **Performance Tuning:** Make the framework faster and MUCH more efficient.

 ---